 From its Galveston, Texas origin in 1865, the observance of June 19th as the African American Emancipation Day has spread across the United States and beyond.
 It is the oldest nationally celebrated commemoration of the end of slavery in the United States.

 Why is this year more important than even before?
 In recent years, a number of Juneteenth commemorations were tied to themes raised by the Black Lives Matter movement.
-This year, the date comes at a time where the country is coming together after the death of George Floyd.
+This year, the date comes at a time where the country is coming together after the death of George Floyd, Breonna Taylor, Ahmaud Arbery and other Black Americans.
 In cities across the country & the world, people of all races, nationalities and religions are joining together to fight against police brutality & systemic racism.
 Some of our oldest institutions are being examined right now in mainstream discourse.
 We are seeing the removal of confederate monuments, flags & symbols.
 In a time of protests, it is hopeful with so many coming together for equal rights & reform, that true change is upon us.